 Remember to clear the cache if you run multiple test cases and the cached function uses external state.
 On LeetCode, this is rarely needed because each test case creates a new Solution instance.
 But in local testing:

-Sometimes @cache is not the right tool:
+Sometimes @cache is not the best fit:

 Use manual memo when: